bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/add-to-cart-url.md

 The `sku` and `product_id` parameters accept a single value; you can only use the first value of a comma-separated list of values.
 In other words, only one product can be added for each request made to an add to cart URL; however, it's possible to combine several HTTP requests into a single button click using front-end JavaScript.

-Here's a very basic example using jQuery:
+The following gives a very basic example:

 ```html